vecna/trackmap/README.md

     $ host 4.69.166.129
     129.166.69.4.in-addr.arpa domain name pointer vl-3501-ve-115.csw1.London1.Level3.net.

 But in fact, [Level3](http://en.wikipedia.org/wiki/Level3) is an USA based carrier, and a CDN role is to be near as possible from the client requesting the content, so is very likely possible that connection never reach USA directly.
-Still, in TrackMap, the connection will be show to reach both UK and USA, because both intelligence agency or lawful enforment (or unlawful interception) can snitch on this connection.
+Still, in Trackography, the connection will be show to reach both UK and USA, because both intelligence agency or lawful enforment (or unlawful interception) can snitch on this connection.

     $ host 4.69.166.17
     17.166.69.4.in-addr.arpa domain name pointer ae-229-3605.edge4.London1.Level3.net.